Sparrowhawks

 Tomato – Yellow Perfection

-A small/medium Yellow Cherry tomato on Regular Leafed Indeterminate plants.
+A small/medium Yellow Standard sized tomato on Potato Leafed Indeterminate plants.
 Description The description given on the packet is of a “Tasty, heirloom (heritage) cultivar with small golden-yellow fruit so it sounds a bit like one of the many yellow cherry varieties we have grown over the years.
-We bought the seeds from our local supermarket…… Continue reading Tomato – Yellow Perfection
+We bought the seeds from our local…… Continue reading Tomato – Yellow Perfection

 July 2024 – A Slow Year for Tomatoes